blerp-836/CS6999-NataliaTheodora/README.md

 #### Postman

 Postman is an API developer tool used by millions of developers to build and test APIs.
 We have a workspace created with a set of pre-configured API requests suitable for basic testing of a deployed pipeline's API.
 You will need to [signup](https://identity.getpostman.com/signup) for a Postman account.
 Then, please contact project owners in order to receive an invite to the team workspace.

-### Troubleshooting

-TODO? this might be covered already

 ### Stack Update Failures